 b) Natural Vaginal Delivery

-This is the most natural method to deliver a baby.
+Vaginal delivery is the most natural method to deliver a baby.
 The contractions start on their own at around 39 – 40 weeks.
 A baby is declared full-term once they complete 37 weeks.
 So, you can expect your contractions to start any time after that.
 If everything progresses as expected, the doctor will not interfere in the delivery process and let it happen as naturally as possible.
+You must know some easy and simple techniques to facilitate the management of natural labor pains.

 Vaginal birth like natural birth reduces the chances of complications in you and the baby to a greater extent and the recovery will be faster.